tcwan/nxos-armdebug/guides/Eclipse-Docker-setup.md

 It is assumed that the build process for the application has completed, and the `<app>.rxe` executable file has been generated successfully.
 ```
 Note: Several binary output files are created in the application project directory:
-- <app>.rxe, which is the ARM executable for downloading to the NXT brick and executed from RAM
+- <app>.rxe, which is the ARM bare-metal executable for downloading to the NXT brick and executed from RAM
 - <app>_rxe.elf, which contains the debug symbols and object code used by the Eclipse debugger

 You can ignore the other *.bin and *.elf output files as they're only needed if the application is flashed directly into the NXT Firmware